 Bacteria love sugar.
 Too much sugar can lead to dental-related issues as bacteria use them as food to produce acid.
 Instead of sugary treats, snack on healthy alternatives like celery, carrot, apple, leafy vegetables, milk, cheese, yogurt, cashew, sesame seeds, broccoli, and other foods saliva production and contain antioxidants and vitamins.

 Water is essential in keeping our mouth healthy because it washes away food particles, rinses out bacteria, and moistens the mouth to prevent dry mouth that can cause bad breath and other dental problems due to the limited supply of saliva.

 Smoking is terrible for the body and can trigger diseases, including cancer.
 Moreover, smoking can weaken the immune system and increase the risk of illnesses, including gum diseases and tooth decay.

 #10 Visit Your Dentist

-A visit to the dentist is imperative especially in the prevention of dental diseases.
-Through routine dental check-up, early indications of oral-related issues can be detected, and immediate treatment can be provided.
-Additionally, a dental visit is usually comprised of professional teeth cleaning which can help fight off bacteria and rid the mouth of plaque buildup.
+A visit to the dentist is imperative, especially in the prevention of dental diseases.
+Through routine dental check-ups, early indications of oral-related issues can be detected, and immediate treatment can be provided.
+Additionally, a dental visit is usually comprised of professional teeth cleaning, which can help fight off bacteria and rid the mouth of plaque buildup.